flowtoolz/flowtoolz.github.io/_posts/2019-08-26-code-is-structured-by-nesting-and-dependence.md

 **Structural elements of code may widely differ in size, usage and meaning.
 But in regards to structure, they are just *code artifacts*, pieces of code that can be formally distinguished, irrespective of their meaning.** In contrast, similar terms like *item*, *element*, *object*, *component*, *composite* and *entity* have specific meanings in certain contexts of software or mathematics.

+**An artefact is typically made up of nested artefacts that we call its parts.
+For examples: a module containing files, a file with a class in it, a class and the statements in its body (methods, properties, nested types ...), a function and the statements in its body.**

+We need nesting to structure our code, even to the highest levels where a program might be made of multiple modules.
+That structure is an approximation of the meaning of our code.
+As far as the artifact corresponds to a real concept, and therefor its parts are truly coupled, this structural composition is worth it.

 ## Dependencies

-**Aside from the hierarchical composition of code artifacts, like a framework containing multiple files, code artifacts also relate to each other in more interesting ways.
+**Aside from the hierarchical nesting of code artifacts, like a framework containing multiple files, code artifacts also relate to each other in more interesting ways.
 Think of a class that derives from another, or of a function that calls a remote micro service.
 All these relationships make the structure of code and are the focus of architectural principles.**

 ![](/blog-images/software-development/architecture/code-artifact-hierarchy.jpg)